 As your local legislative tracking software surfaces the issues most important for you to track, successful government relations teams build a standard process for reviewing the information to ensure they never miss a piece of critical local government intelligence.

 Depending on the type of organization, we have seen our customers find success with a variety of approaches to how they collect and take action on the insights being delivered.

 Typically, strategies will fall into one of three approaches:

 With the centralized approach, one team member reviews the report each week and shares the highlights with their members, coworkers, or other stakeholders.

 This approach is a favorite among statewide or regional business associations that need to inform their membership base about important local legislation in order to have them be advocates in their local government.

-Local lawmakers don’t always give a lot of credit to a statewide association appearing to complain about a proposed ordinance or fee, but they’re much more likely to listen to a local business owner talking about how the proposal would negatively or positively impact them and the jobs their business supports.
+Local lawmakers don’t always give a lot of credit to a statewide association appearing for the purpose of trying to defeat or change a proposed ordinance or fee.
+They’re much more likely to listen to a local business owner talking about how the proposal would negatively or positively impact them and the jobs their business supports.